BME-Jafar/logger/README.md

  Simple Python-based logger project designed for medical applications.
 This tool allows you to:
   1. Register timestamps.
-    2. Add comments.
+  2. Add comments.\n
-    3. Export data as CSV and text files.
+  3. Export data as CSV and text files.\n

 Getting Started
 Running the Logger